dothacktranslate/Yuuyami-Doori-Tankentai-MCD-Editor/README.md

-Yuuyami Doori Tankentai — Simplified MCD Editor RC3
+Yuuyami Doori Tankentai — MCD Editor
 ===================================================

-This is the small testing-oriented version of the Yuuyami MCD editor.
+This is a simplified RC for the Yuuyami MCD editor.

-It does only the core jobs:
+It does the following:

 1. Read a raw 128 KiB PlayStation MCD.
 2. Select one Yuuyami internal save slot (1-5).